AmitKadosh1/Build-New-Dataset-And-Classify-Faces-By-Using-Transfer-Learning/README.md

   ``` preprocessing_dataset ```
 And after that :
   ``` find_unrecognized_faces ```
-After running the code we will get a folder named Dataset after preprocessing.
+(Optional) After running the code we will get a folder named Dataset after preprocessing.

 - Step 3: Manual filtering is performed to delete false identifications and face identifications of another person who appeared in the same photo.
 Move the relevant images to the Dataset after verify folder.